-The World Bank continues to deepen its understanding of Indigenous Peoples’ priorities, needs, and issues at the country and regional levels through direct dialogue with Indigenous Peoples’ organizations at the global, regional and national levels, through analytical studies and the implementation of projects and programs that involve participation of Indigenous Peoples.
+The World Bank continues to deepen its understanding of Indigenous Peoples’ priorities, needs, and issues through direct dialogue with Indigenous Peoples’ organizations at the global, regional, and national levels, through analytical studies, and the implementation of projects and programs that involve participation of Indigenous Peoples.

-Each year the World Bank participates in a number of international Indigenous Peoples’ fora, including the United Nations Permanent Forum on Indigenous Issues (UNPFII).
-In building wider alliances with the international indigenous community, the Bank collaborates with several Indigenous Peoples organizations.
+Each year the World Bank participates in international Indigenous Peoples’ fora, including the United Nations Permanent Forum on Indigenous Issues (UNPFII).
+In building wider alliances with the international indigenous community, the Bank collaborates with multiple Indigenous Peoples organizations.

 Indigenous Peoples and Climate Change